TypeICall/LoopsWithinLoops/README.md

 Syntactical Structure<br>
 for(int i = 0; i < limit; i++)<br>
 for(variable type initialized at an amount; <br>
-    comparision operation that tells the loop when it is time to break the loop and go on to the next lines of code instead of going from bottom line to the top line;<br>
+    comparision operation that tells the loop when it is time to break the loop and go on to the lines of code after;<br>
     incrementer)<br>

 typical loops:<br>